 A common question posed by rabbit owners and potential adopters is whether there are differences between male and female rabbits.
 The answer, in short, is yes—there are distinct differences between males and females when it comes to rabbits.
 Knowing these differences can help prospective pet parents decide what kind of rabbit would best fit their lifestyle.
-In this article, we’ll discuss some of the most common distinctions between male and female rabbits.
+This article will discuss some of the most common distinctions between male and female rabbits.

 Short Summary